 Black powder deer hunting

-Black powder season starts in early December.
-This is the time of year for the second rut to begin.
+Black powder is a split season starting this year.
+Lottery antlerless in October and late season in December.
+December is the time of year for the second rut to begin.
 Bucks revisiting scrapes and chasing the younger doe's thru the woods.
-Vermont typically has snow on the ground during this time of the year.
+October antlerless is a doe only season if you draw a tag in the lottery.
+Vermont typically has snow on the ground during December.
 This makes it easier to track and montior deer movements outside of the trail cameras motion sensor.

-Still hunting is a common practice this time of the year.
-The trees have lost thier leaves, and with a quiet blanket of snow, you can move thru the woods fairly easy at times.
+Stand hunting is a common practice for the black powder hunts.
+The trees have lost thier leaves, and with a quiet blanket of snow, you can move thru the woods fairly easy at times to slip into stand.
 Whitetail deer start to get together in larger groups preparing for the up coming winter months.

 You can apply for a anterless deer tag for this season on vtfishandgame.com website.

 This season is short but can be very rewarding.
-It is the last chance to put a Vermont deer on the wall and in your freezer.
+It is a great opportunity to put a Vermont deer on the wall and in your freezer.

 A thought came to me while fishing one day.
 I should try to make a cultipacker out of a 55 gallon plastic drum to save on transport and handling weight.
 I thought of many different ways to build one of these cultipackers.
 The first idea I had was using water for weight to push the seed down for proper seed to soil contact.
 Then I could drain the water out for loading it back on the guide trailer.
 Any other ideas out there?